MHenderson/homepage/content/post/2020-05-03-handwriting-to-text-with-vision-api-and-r/index.md

 So Vision API does much better than Tesseract according to this particular little test.
 But this is probably not a fair comparison.
-AFAIK,
 Tesseract doesn’t claim to be able to extract text from images of handwriting.
 Furthermore,
-it might be possible to configure
+it may be possible to configure
 Tesseract in a way that improves the results or to modify the input images